SamieiSara/covid19-substance-use-healthcare-analytics/README.md

 ## Key Findings
 - **Overall ED visits for substance-related harm fell 5%** (186,529 → 176,902), while **hospitalizations rose 5%** (76,948 → 80,954).
 This is the opposite of trends for "any reason" visits, which dropped much more sharply.
-- **Opioid-related ED visits rose 8% overall** but spiked to **+55% in September 2020** vs. September 2019. opioid poisonings alone rose 16%, peaking at +88% in September.
+- **Opioid-related ED visits rose 8% overall** but spiked to **+55% in September 2020** vs. September 2019.
+Opioid poisonings alone rose 16%, peaking at +88% in September.
 - **Alcohol ED visits fell 11%**, but **alcohol-related hospitalizations rose 5%**, suggesting patients presented later and with more severe conditions.
 - **Stimulant-related ED visits peaked early** (+29% in May 2020) while opioid visits surged later in the year, a possible substitution effect as drug supply was disrupted.
 - **Lowest-income neighbourhoods saw the steepest increases** in alcohol (+14%) and opioid (+11%) hospitalizations, while the highest-income group saw almost no change.
 - **Men accounted for 64% of substance-related hospitalizations** and saw an 8% increase overall, vs. 1% for women.
 Opioid hospitalizations rose 17% for men and fell 5% for women.
-- **Substance-related deaths rose in both care settings**: 12% in EDs and 13% in inpatient care , with opioid poisoning responsible for over two-thirds of these deaths.
+- **Substance-related deaths rose in both care settings**: 12% in EDs and 13% in inpatient care.
+Opioid deaths alone rose 23% in EDs and 18% in inpatient settings, and over two-thirds of these opioid deaths were attributed to poisoning.

  **What this means:**
-opioid harm-reduction resources should scale seasonally rather than stay static, with capacity peaking around September to match the observed surge.
+Opioid harm-reduction resources should scale seasonally rather than stay static, with capacity peaking around September to match the observed surge.
 Outreach and hospitalization support should also be prioritized in lower-income neighbourhoods, where increases in alcohol and opioid harm consistently outpaced the national average.
-****

 ---

 ## Dashboard